Frequently Asked Questions

 Q: How do we qualify for the early registration discount?

-All Industry Sector, Fleet Safety, Leisure Safety, Specialist and Inspiration Award entries (for all presentation venues or postal despatch), and Achievement Award entries for Birmingham or London presentation:
+All Industry Sector, Fleet Safety, Leisure Safety, Specialist, Inspiring Women in Safety and Inspiration Award entries (for all presentation venues or postal despatch), and Achievement Award entries:

 Entry Submission Period:

-NB Specialist Award entries not submitted by this deadline will be excluded from consideration for the competitions.
-Industry Sector Award entries submitted after this date will be re-allocated to the Achievement Award category.
+NB: Competitive Award entries not submitted by this deadline will be excluded from consideration for the competitions.
+Late Industry Sector Award entries submitted after this date will be re-allocated to the Achievement Award category.

-No guarantee is made that any entries submitted late will be included in official presentation events.
-Entries submitted after the advised deadline date will incur a late entry fee (£100.00 plus VAT).
+Entries submitted in line with the June 8 deadline will not be included in official presentation events.
+Entries submitted after the advised deadline date will incur a late entry fee (£110.00 plus VAT).

 Postal despatch (where selected):

-Will commence mid July 2021 for entries submitted by the April 14, 2021 entry deadline.
-Awards for entries submitted after this entry deadline will be dispatched at the end of September 2021.
+for entries submitted by the entry deadline.
+Awards for entries submitted after this entry deadline will be dispatched by mid-September 2022.

 Q: What if we cannot submit our entry by the advised date?